 The ability to mix traditional rotating platter storage (HDD) and solid-state storage (SSD) within the same chassis.

-It is important to note even though we have increased the allowed processor and memory capacity in Exchange Server 2019 the Exchange Server PG's recommendation remains to scale out rather than up.
-Scaling out vs up means we would much rather see you deploy a larger number of servers with slightly less resources per server rather than a smaller number of very dense servers using maximum resources and populated with large numbers of mailboxes.
-By locating a reasonable number of mailboxes within a server, you lessen the impact of any planned or unplanned outage as well as reduce the risk of discovering other system bottlenecks.
+Its important to note even though we've increased the allowed processor and memory capacity in Exchange Server 2019 the Exchange Server PG's recommendation remains to scale out rather than up.
+Scaling out vs up means we would much rather see you deploy a larger number of servers with slightly less resources per server rather than a smaller number of dense servers using maximum resources and populated with large numbers of mailboxes.
+By locating a reasonable number of mailboxes within a server, you lessen the impact of any planned or unplanned outage and reduce the risk of discovering other system bottlenecks.

-An increase in system resources should not result in the assumption you will see linear performance gains in Exchange Server 2019 using the maximum allowed resources when comparing it to Exchange 2016's maximum allowed resources.
-Each new version of Exchange brings new processes and updates which in turn make it difficult to compare a current version to prior version.
-Please follow any and all sizing guidance from Microsoft when determining your server design.
+An increase in system resources shouldn't result in the assumption you'll see linear performance gains in Exchange Server 2019 using the maximum allowed resources when comparing it to Exchange 2016's maximum allowed resources.
+Each new version of Exchange brings new processes and updates that in turn make it difficult to compare a current version to prior version.
+Follow any and all sizing guidance from Microsoft when determining your server design.

 Additional drive bays may be directly attached per-server depending on the number of mailboxes, mailbox size, and the server's resource scalability.